datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 ## The `HAVING` keyword

-In the previous episode, we have seen the keyword `WHERE`, allowing to filter the results according to some criteria.
+In the previous episode, we have seen the keyword `WHERE`, allowing us to filter the results according to some criteria.
 SQL offers a mechanism to filter the results based on **aggregate functions**, through the `HAVING` keyword.